gao-hongnan/omniverse/omniverse/playbook/why_cosine_warmup_scheduler.md

 largest changes possible in response to adjustments in different directions of the parameter space, reflecting the variance in sensitivity across these directions[^1] {cite}`zhang2023dive`.
-As we progress through the training steps, it is also equally to apply a learning rate scheduler to adjust (may not be monotonous decay) the learning rate discriminatively.
+As we progress through the training steps, it is also equally important to apply a learning rate scheduler to adjust (may _not_ be monotonous decay) the learning rate _discriminatively_.

 In the paper
 [_SGDR: Stochastic Gradient Descent with Restarts_](https://arxiv.org/abs/1608.03983)
-by Loshchilov and Hutter, they introduced an heuristic that relies on the empirical observation that we can improve the convergence of the model (usually in ill-conditioned situations) if we want follow an _annealing_ process over the learning rate.
+by Loshchilov and Hutter, they introduced an heuristic that relies on the empirical observation that we can improve the convergence of the model (usually in ill-conditioned situations) if we want follow an **_annealing_** process over the learning rate.
 This means that at the beginning of training, we do not want to decrease the learning too drastically.
 My (potentially wrong) intuition is that this may allow the model to consider exploring a larger parameter space without too much constraints if we were to rapidly decrease the learning rate.
 The authors further claim that as we progress towards the end of the training, we would want to "fine-tune" the model parameters with a very small learning rate, as it could potentially help "refine" the solution space to find a "more optimal" set of parameters {cite}`DBLP:journals/corr/LoshchilovH16a`.
 This idea _naturally lands_ us to using _cosine function_ because the cosine curve starts with a _gentle slope_, which coincides with the idea of _gradual decrease_ in